akshat07mittal/Online-Electricity-Billing-Project/README.md

 7) Admin has to create a account for staff
 8) Staff can create account of users i.e the staff gives a connection ID to user and using that user can create his account.

-## Note:
-Unzip the vendor zip file in same folder else you will get styling error